ngs-docs/2018-ggg-rstudio-bioinformatics-ws/visualizing-blast-scores-with-RStudio.md

 (Some basic introduction to R and RStudio.)

+## The questions for today:

+The questions we will attempt to answer are,

+* what is the distribution of expectation values (e-values) and bitscores for our BLAST of all zebrafish genes against all mouse genes?
+* what is the relationship, if any, between e-values and bitscores?

 ## Enter some R commands

-(Enter the below commands into RStudio, not the command line.)
+(Enter the below commands into RStudio Console, not the command line.)

 Load the data you created with BLAST: